- If a certain driver is outdated or not compatible with your OS, you’ll encounter a HAL_INITIALIZATION_FAILED Windows 10 error.

-- Restart your computer few times while it boots.
+- Restart your computer a few times while it boots.
 This should start Automatic Repair process.

 - When your computer restarts you should see a list of options.
 Select Safe Mode with Networking by pressing 5 or F5.

-- Once the Safe Mode starts, try running Command Prompt and performing the steps above.
+- Once the Safe Mode starts, try running Command Prompt and performing the steps from the 8.1 solution.

-- Reset your computer few times while it boots.
+- Reset your computer a few times while it boots.

-- Choose Troubleshoot > Reset this PC > Remove everything.
+- Choose Troubleshoot, select Reset this PC and click on Remove everything.

-- Now select Only the drive where Windows is installed > Just remove my files.
+- Now select Only the drive where Windows is installed and click on Just remove my files.

-- Follow the instructions and wait for reset process to finish.
+- Follow the instructions and wait for the reset process to finish.